hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### Error handling: How can programs go wrong, and how does your language communicate those errors to the user?

+If a user specifies conflicting ideas or anatomically impossible ideas, then the program would have a problem.
+However, I hope to have a gui such that making these sorts of decisions would be impossible to do (such as if you have the the left leg defined to be going forward, there is no way to also define it to be going backwards at the same time).

 ### What tool support (e.g., error-checking, development environments) does your project provide?

+The development environement will have mild visualizations so that the user can be more visual in specifying a phrase.

 ### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?